U.S. News Rankings

 When applying to Wheaton College, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are November 15 and November 15, respectively.
 Scores for either the ACT or SAT test are due January 15.
 The application fee at Wheaton College is $50.
 It is more selective, with an acceptance rate of 64.3 percent and an early acceptance rate of 75.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Wheaton College is 10:1, and the school has 66.6 percent of its classes with fewer than 20 students.
-The most popular majors at Wheaton College include: Psychology, General; Economics, General; English Language and Literature, General; Sociology; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 86.0 percent.
+The student-faculty ratio at Wheaton College is 11:1, and the school has 65.6 percent of its classes with fewer than 20 students.
+The most popular majors at Wheaton College include: Psychology, General; Economics, General; English Language and Literature, General; History, General; and Political Science and Government, General.
+The average freshman retention rate, an indicator of student satisfaction, is 86.8 percent.